55 pages • 1 hour read

 Alfred LansingA modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

 Attempts are made to traverse the pack ice by dog sled; however, the condition of the ice makes such travel excruciatingly slow and difficult.
 The men are forced to hack the pressure ridges with axes in order to allow the sleds to progress.
-It becomes clear that traveling by ice floe toward the possibility of finding help at South Georgia Island is quicker; however, this plan leaves the group entirely dependent upon the capricious nature of wind direction and sea conditions.
+It becomes clear that traveling by ice floe toward the possibility of help at South Georgia Island is quicker; however, this plan leaves the group entirely dependent upon the capricious nature of wind direction and sea conditions.
 Nonetheless, the crew remains essentially jovial and optimistic, despite the onset of the six-month-long polar night.
 They accustom themselves to diminished food stores as well as a diet consisting largely of penguins and seals.
 Eventually, the sled dogs are executed.
 Their carcasses are dressed and cooked; the men claim that they taste delicious.

-Finally, the men reach the whaling outpost where they are idolized by seasoned whaling captains who are aware of the full extent of their achievement.
-Shackleton rescues the remainder of his party on the far side of South Georgia Island and immediately attempts to effectuate a rescue of the men left behind on Elephant Island.
+Finally, the men reach the whaling outpost, where they are idolized by seasoned whaling captains who are aware of the full extent of their achievement.
+Shackleton rescues the remainder of his party on the far side of South Georgia Island and immediately attempts to arrange a rescue of the men left behind on Elephant Island.
 After three attempts when rescue ships are thwarted by pack ice surrounding the island, he effectuates a rescue of the entire crew and delivers them back to England.
 No fatalities occur over the course of the expedition.